buildingsmart-community/ifcJSON/Documentation/README.md

 2. Round-trip
 3. Parallel to EXPRESS schema

 The following criteria are considered to be of less importance, so they are excluded.
-This IFC.JSON version first and foremost tries to include all that is present in the original IFC EXPRESS schema.
+This ifcJSON version first and foremost tries to include all that is present in the original IFC EXPRESS schema.

 The following criteria are therefore NOT followed:
 1. Human-readability